-We offer routine blood tests at our outpatient clinics and will often provide your results within 24 hours
+Our centres are continuing to offer blood tests without delay, and will often provide your results within 24 hours.

 What is a blood test?